 How Outcomes are Measured and Minimum Thresholds for Achievement for these Objectives/Competencies: Students must complete each didactic course with a minimum grade of B (letter grade) or Credit (Credit-No Credit) for applied/field experiences at end of each semester.
-Students must also receive adequate or better ratings on appropriate clinic, field and internship ratings forms monitoring, and program evaluation
+Students must also receive adequate or better ratings on appropriate clinic, field and internship ratings forms.